 Harvard Medical School have a useful table detailing common foods and their pertaining glycaemic indexes and glycaemic loads per serve.

 This concept is particularly important for people with diabetes to be aware of.
 This is relevant for both Type 2 Diabetes and Type 1 Diabetes.

 Using the watermelon example, although the glycaemic load is low, watermelon is still a high GI food.
 Because people with diabetes may count their carbohydrate intake at meals and snacks and match it to their insulin intakes, it is important for them to understand the glycaemic response of high and low GI foods.

 What If I Do Not Have Diabetes?

-Following a low GI diet is a healthy way of eating for anybody, not only those with diabetes.
-It can assists in weight loss but more importantly in healthy weight maintenance as one is not left feeling hungry soon after a meal, as is usually the case after consuming higher GI foods.
+Following a low GI diet is typically a healthy way of eating for anybody, not only those with diabetes.
+It can assists in weight loss.
+More importantly it can assist in healthy weight maintenance as one is not left feeling hungry soon after a meal as is usually the case after consuming higher GI foods.
 This in turn often leads to reduced total calorie intake.